 Riesling can be dry, off-dry, and sweet.
 Likewise, goat cheese comes in many variations, from young and fresh to semi-hard with earthy flavors.
 It matters not which style of goat cheese you prefer–there is a Riesling pairing that will make your tastebuds sing.

-For this article I paired a 2016 Famille Hugel Classic Riesling with two different kinds of goat cheeses: a Brie de Chevre and Chevoo’s creamy goat cheese cubes marinated in dill pollen and garlic.
+For this article, I paired a 2016 Famille Hugel Classic Riesling with two different kinds of goat cheeses: a Brie de Chevre and Chevoo’s creamy goat cheese cubes marinated in dill pollen and garlic.

 Famille Hugel Classic Riesling 2016

 Hugel’s classic label wines are made from 50% estate-grown fruit and 50% grapes purchased from local vineyards.
-This is a budget-friendly wine at around 20 dollars a bottle, which brings a lot of flavor for the price point.
+This is a budget-friendly wine at around 20 dollars a bottle, which packs a lot of flavor for the price point.

 If you visit the winery in Riquewihr, you can take a walk in the vineyards on the hillside overlooking the village.